btholt/complete-intro-to-react/_posts/2016-01-11-react-testing.markdown

 **Note**: This is using Jest.
 If you want to see how to test React components using [Mocha][mocha], Chai, Sinon, and Enzyme, see the [previous version][v1] of this workshop.

 Now that we have something worth testing, let's test it.
 We're going to be using Facebook's Jest (v15.1.1) to do it since it has some neat features.
-Go ahead and add the following to your npm scripts: <code>"test": "jest"</code>.
+Go ahead and add the following to your npm scripts: `"test": "jest"`.
 Then go to your JS directory and create a file called Search.spec.js.
 I like to make my tests live right along side the files they test but I'm okay putting them in another directory: up to you.
 In either case Jest is smart enough to autodiscover them if you make the extension *.spec.js.

 In Search.spec.js, put: